Medjugorje Ireland logo

 Summary of the Church's current position

-Local Bishop of Mostar
+Local Bishop of Mostar in 1981

 Initially in 1981 the local Bishop, Pavao Žanić, was positive towards the apparitions in Medjugorje, however by 1982, the Bishop received increasing pressure from the communist authorities and also became concerned that the local Franciscans were using the apparitions and the visionaries to gain advantage in a long running regional dispute between the diocese of Mostar and the local Franciscans.